plutomi/plutomi/README.md

 <!-- cspell:disable-next-line -->
 - `yarn spellcheck` - Mkae srue you didn't goof up a wrod

+- `yarn deploy:dev` - Deploy the app to a custom environment (i.e. `DEPLOYMENT_ENVIRONMENT`).
+This will use whatever variables are in `packages/infra/.env`

 ## Environment variables

 > Check the .env.sample in each package for guidance